chauff/IN4325/reviewForm.md

 - The report provides a sensible review of the paper (it is on topic, raises at least some valid points).
 - The review is individual work; a collaboration between group members (or other students) is not allowed.
 Reviews created in collaboration do not reach a sufficient grade.

+Reviews that contains mostly or only valid points and are well-argued for receive an *excellent*.

 Submit your review either in plain text or PDF format on Brightspace.

+We aim to provide feedback on the reviews within 1 week's time.

+Reviews are due a week after the lecture they accompany takes place.

 ## Template